-Step 1: Quotation
+Step 1: Awaiting Solicitor Engagement

 Your solicitor has now been notified that you have been successful in bidding for a property and we have forwarded the important details.
 You can now expect your solicitor to contact you with an engagement letter, often called a section 68 Letter together with a quote for their services.
+Once this has been received you have now successfully engaged your solicitor.
+Your solicitor will now open a case file for you and start the conveyancing process.
+We have let your solicitor know that we are assisting with you with this purchase and we have requested an update as to the status.

 There are many reasons why it's important to get legal advice from a practising solicitor and member of the Law Society.
 From employment law to family law, from making a will to buying a home and much more, when you talk to a solicitor you avail of a range of benefits and protections unique to the solicitors’ profession.